corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/node-docker-operations.md

 # Docker operations

 This page contains a repository of example manual node configuration operations using Docker.
-Before executing any of these commands, ensure the Corda docker image has been correctly configured.
+Before executing any of these commands, ensure the Corda Docker image has been correctly configured.
 For more information on this, see the [Official Corda Docker Image](docker-image.md).

-Instead of bringing up a corda node with corda.jar directly we can run the node in a container using the Corda docker image.
-This similar to executing the jar directly, except that we need to mount directories into the container that a corda node would normally have, set up port forwarding and environment variables.
+The Corda Docker image run the node in a container.
+This is similar to executing the jar directly, except with the need to mount directories into the container that a Corda node would normally have.
+It is also necessary to set up port-forwarding and environment variables.
 The same command variables can be used in running the container as when running the jar.
 See [generating a node](generating-a-node.md) and [running nodes locally](running-a-node.md) page.

 ## Running a node connected to a Compatibility Zone in Docker